• Skip to primary navigation

 Jump to Recipe·Print Recipe

-• lemon juice - fresh lemon juice is best, but you can use storebought lemon juice as well.
+• lemon juice - fresh lemon juice gives the best flavor, but you can use bottled lemon juice as well.
 It helps balance out the sweetness in the jam.

 How to Make the Best Small Batch Strawberry Jam without Pectin